whiteWolfx99/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio - mobile menu
+# Portfolio: details popup window

 ## Learning Objectives

 - Use basic JavaScript syntax.
 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.
+- Understand how to parse a Figma design to create a UI.
+- Use objects to store and access data.

 ## Description

-For this milestone of your portfolio website, you will implement the mobile menu using your recently acquired JavaScript knowledge.
+For this milestone of your portfolio website, you will implement a popup window that includes the project details in both desktop and mobile.
+In order to do that, you will need to store the information about your projects in a JavaScript object.

-IMPORTANT NOTE: Read all requirements before you start building your project.
+IMPORTANT NOTE: Read all requirements before you start building your project.week.

-SECOND IMPORTANT NOTE: Remember to reach out to Student Success if you are experiencing difficulties with your partner.
-Difficulties might range from not hearing from your partner, your partner not having a proper working environment or your partner not following up with agreements on finishing projects.
-Student Success is here to support you and we can better help you when you reach out early in the week.

 ## General requirements
 - Make sure that there are no linter errors.